 There are dozens of wine shops in Saint-Émilion all trying to offer more high-end shop front gloss than their competitors.

 The Romans planted vines here, in the sand, clay and limestone soil.
 The unique micro-climate has made the wine here amongst the most expensive in the world.
 I saw bottles of Petrus 2000 on sale for €6,600 as well as many more reasonably priced bottles!
 The price list was outside the shop to spare customers the embarrassment of asking for the price.

 Where to stay in Saint-Émilion

 There is a small motorhome aire in the village but we stayed at the Yelloh Village campsite, about 1.5 miles north of the village.
 We were very impressed with this campsite.
 At only €19 a night (with an ACSI discount card) it offered a heated swimming pool, free canoeing on the lake, a small supermarket, a very good restaurant, a free shuttle bus into Saint-Émilion and a free wine tasting.
 They also offered free escorted walks through local vineyards to the chateau on the hill.
-The owner there also offered free wine tasting.
 The showers were clean, hot and very powerful and at the washing up sinks they had two dish washing machines available (€2 charge).

 The Bordeaux wine region is a great place to explore by motorhome.
 There are many overnight parking motorhome areas as well as good campsites.
 In addition to offering world famous wine the region offers cosmopolitan cities, medieval villages, miles of beaches and good scenery.
 What more could you wish for!